ViralTexts/gtr-clusters/clusters/18751016-sn84038806-BeautifulThings.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+heart like songs of birds, Yet whose
+utterance prudence girds.
+Beautiful
+hands are those that do Work that is
+earnest and brave and true, Moment by
+moment, the long day through.
+Beautiful
+feet are those that go On kindly
+ministries to and froDown lowliest ways,
+if God wills it so.
+Beautiful shoulders
+are those that bear Ceaseless burdens of
+homely care, With pationt grace aud
-ful lives are those
+daily prayer.
+Beautiful lives are those
 that bless — BiJent river of happiness,
 Whose hidden fountains but few may
 guess.
 Beautiful twilight, at set of sun
 ; Beautiful goal, with race well won ;
 Beautiful rest, with work well done.
 Beautiful graves, where grasses creep,
-Where brown leaves fall, where
+Where brown leaves fall, where drifts
+lie deep Over worn out hands — oil,
+beautiful Bleep !
 </td></tr></table>

 ---